 Elise has training and experience working in Trauma-Focused Cognitive Behavior Therapy (TF-CBT), Dialectical Behavioral Therapy (DBT), and Mindfulness Based Art Therapy (MBAT) frameworks.
 Elise has experience working with individuals and families who identify as LGBTQIA and supporting them in accepting and developing their identity.
 Elise believes in using strengths-based approaches with her clients and discovering interests and passions to use as a vehicle for change.
 Through a combination of talk, art, and play therapy, relationships can be strengthened and adolescents and families can be empowered to use past experiences to increase resiliency.

 Lauren received her Bachelor’s degree in Psychology from Kennesaw State University and her Master’s degree in Clinical Counseling Psychology from Brenau University.
-Lauren is an Associate License and is under supervision.
+Lauren is an Associate License and is under the supervision of Teresa Woodruff, LPC, ATR-BC, CPCS.
 Lauren offers a warm, empathic, and nonjudgmental ear to her clients.
 She creates a safe place for her clients to be themselves while meeting their goals.

 Lauren has a passion for guiding children and adolescents through their journey while encouraging and supporting them along the way.
 She believes creating rapport, giving her clients unconditional positive regard, and identifying their strengths are the foundations of the therapeutic relationship and working towards change.
 Lauren believes that counseling can be beneficial and unique to each client and strives to stay creative to find the best method for them!
 She approaches therapy with a collection of theoretical perspectives including Person-Centered Therapy, Expressive Therapy, and Cognitive-Behavioral Therapy.
 Lauren has worked in schools as well as private practice.